Intel's CEO says its costly tablet chip strategy has paid off

 Intel has been working with design company Opening Ceremony to launch a fashion bracelet with semiprecious gems, communications features and wireless charging.

 In March, Intel bought fitness bracelet maker Basis Science.
-Last week it announced plans to work with fashion accessory retailer Fossil Group (FOSL.O) to develop more wearable computing devices.
+Last week it announced plans to work with fashion accessory retailer Fossil Group to develop more wearable computing devices.
+(Reporting by Noel Randewich; Editing by Lisa Von Ahn)